5 minutes to learn it all...

 Slava has more than 20 years of IT experience in solutions architecture, technical development and technical management.

-He hase delivered complex and successful PIM Integration projects all around the world, and especially in Russia.
+He hase delivered complex and successful PIM Integration projects all around the world.